 Construction accidents can be deadly.
 According to the Texas Department of Insurance (TDI), in 2020, the construction industry had the highest fatalities across all industries statewide in both the public and private sectors.
 There were 127 fatal incidents that year, representing more than a quarter of all workplace fatalities in Texas.

-Texas Civil Practice and Remedies Code Chapter 71 allows a deceased’s surviving family members to recover damages arising from a death caused by a “wrongful act, neglect, carelessness, unskillfulness, or default.”
+Texas Civil Practice and Remedies Code Chapter 71 allows a deceased’s surviving family members to recover damages from a death caused by a “wrongful act, neglect, carelessness, unskillfulness, or default.”
 Under the law, a deceased’s surviving spouse, children, or parents can file suit.
-If none of these survivors pursue a case, the deceased’s executor (personal representative) can seek awards on behalf of the estate and its beneficiaries.
+If none of these survivors pursue a case, the deceased’s personal representative can seek awards on behalf of the estate and its beneficiaries.

-Our Texas attorneys could assist you with a wrongful death case if you lose a loved one due to a construction accident injury.
+Our Texas attorneys will assist you with a wrongful death case if you lose a loved one due to a construction accident injury.